dashingsoft/pyarmor/src/mechanism.md

 to read hardware information.

-import_obfuscated_module will first restore obfuscated code object, then import this pre-compiled code object. import_no_obfuscated_module need time to compile source script, so it spends more time.
+import_obfuscated_module will first restore obfuscated code object, then import this pre-compiled code object.

 The bytecode size of function one_thousand is about 1K, and ten_thousand is about 10K.
 Most of them will not be executed, because